jeffreyxparker/jeffreyxparker.github.io/_posts/2017-11-14-paywall-attribution.markdown

 twt-card-type:  "summary_large_image"
 ---
 ## Background on Technical Assessments
-Right now I am currently in the throws of recruiting for Data Scientist positions as I approach graduation from my masters program at Northwestern.
+Right now I am currently in the throes of recruiting for Data Scientist positions as I approach graduation from my master's program at Northwestern.
 For those unfamiliar, a typical recruiting process will start with the traditional screener from an HR recruiter, progress to a conversation with the hiring manager, include a technical assessment and finish with an on-site visit.
-The unusual peice is the technical assessment, although this is not outside the norm for developers or software engineers.
-These technical assessments can really run the gammet: some are timed, some are not timed, some have specific questions, some have vauge instructions, some use company data, some use publically available data, some are 2 hours, some are several days.
+The unusual piece is the technical assessment, although this is not outside the norm for developers or software engineers.
+These technical assessments can really run the gamutt: some are timed, some are not timed, some have specific questions, some have vague instructions, some use company data, some use publically available data, some are 2 hours, and some are several days.
 Technical assessments are fun and challenging, but can also be a pain.

 I was interviewing with a software company and was presented with the following technical assessment.
 I think this company was on point with the structure: 2 hours of work, untimed, a 3 day window, with real company data.
 My wife gets a little peeved with companies have use real data - she thinks that the work I (and other applicants) do should not be used by the company.
 Personally, I prefer real company data with real questions as that is a good taste of the actual work I might be doing.
 Plus it makes the assessment more than a theoretical exercise.
 However, since the work is mine, but the data is the companies so I have sterilized the data (removed all identifying features and adding random noise) as a professional courtesy to the company (I did not sign an NDA or any paperwork for that matter).
 Ultimately, I did not get the position, which is really disappointing to me - I really loved the role and company.
 But, like dating, the fit needs to go both ways.
 I learned from the challenge and I am curious to know how I can improve my skills in the future.
 Feedback is certainly welcomed and appreciated.